sherzodbek-ortiq/currency_rate/README.md

 ### Note

 It uses a React.js package for picking date and time and it may have accuracy issue.
 So you may need to pick grater date if you want the fixed rate to be shown.
-Spasibo za vremya!